GEOLYTIX/xyz/public/documentation.md

 ## [3.
 Gazetteer](#gazetteer)

 Gazetteer is a core module that finds a desired location such as point of interest, geographic area or address depending on configuration.
-Search results are filtered by selected country or region.
+Search results are filtered by selected locale.

 ![alt text](https://user-images.githubusercontent.com/7070711/33710873-d99f1fe6-db39-11e7-86d6-a82e37831873.png)